balaji97/parallel-quickhull/README.md

 # Overview
 A parallel implementation of the Quickhull algorithm to find the convex hull of points on a plane.

+For an in-depth description of the algorithm, see the Project Report pdf file.

 # Setup instructions

 ## Dependencies